flockonus/gartsb/README.md

-# GARTSB - Scalable HTML5 game architecture
+# GARTSB - HTML5 game architecture

-A mmo architecture for turn based games such as card, board, strategy, trivia, puzzle and more!
+A mmo architecture for turn based games such as board, cards, strategy, social, trivia, puzzle and more!
 Allows for multiple players to play in a room.

 ## Key Features and Choices

+ * Support a huge number of small game rooms
+ * Scalable both vertically and horizontally
+ * Fault tollerant as game servers may respawn
+ * Support turn-based game system
  * Node.js for low memory footprint and game logic code shared between client and server
-* Support a huge number of small game rooms
-* Support turn-based game
  * Use Socket.io for leverage clients while keeping communications fast
  * Use Redis for pub/sub and game data storage

 ![overview schema](https://raw.github.com/flockonus/gartsb/master/docs/overview_schema.png)